pramsey/crunchyblog/xkcd/index.md

     4326)::geometry(LineString, 4326) AS geom;
 ```

-Then we apply that blade to all the shapes that full under it.
+Then we apply that blade to all the shapes that fall under it.

 ```sql
 CREATE TABLE split_at_0 AS